fishdeity/iRO-Missing_Features_Additions/README.md

       - Game updates will overwrite **iteminfo.lub**, just re-run **iteminfo.bat** each time to reupdate.
         - Make a shortcut of iteminfo.bat and place on desktop for easier access.
       - If you wish to go back to original, replace the **iteminfo.lub** with original one.
-      - customeffects.lua will be generated, you can customize effects (like pink glow) to any item you wish.
+      - customeffects.lua will be generated, it contains custom light effect for items
+        - You can add/remove anything you like in here.

 ### Adding for GPF types (Original Method) ###
 1. Download and install a program like **GRF Editor**: http://www.mediafire.com/?aflylbhblrzpz0h